OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Open Fiddler.
 1. Open a browser navigate to the above URL after you replaced the tokens.
 Be sure to remove any line breaks from the above URL that were added for readability.
 	1. You will be prompted to login using the same account you used to create the Azure AD application.
-	1. After logging in you will be taken to a non-existant page.
+	1. After logging in you will be taken to a non-existent page.
 This is not an error, there is just no site setup for this application yet.
 The important information is in the actual data sent to the page.
 1. Open Fiddler and find the last session that took you to the current page after logging into Azure AD.
-The following figure shows what Fiddlier will likely look like for you, with the highlighted session you are interested in.
+The following figure shows what Fiddler will likely look like for you, with the highlighted session you are interested in.
 Specifically, you are looking for a session that has a `/?code=` in the URL:

 	![](Images/Figure05.png)